 Were You a Target?

 Perhaps you do not engage in conversations with strangers online and therefore think you were not a target.
 I recently watched a news anchor approach an older woman who ran a pro-Trump Facebook group to ask her if she knew she has spread Russian propaganda.
 Of course, she did not do so intentionally and the way that news anchor approached her was insulting and caused her to immediately put up her defenses.
-She insisted that everyone in her group was friends or neighbors and that she had nothing to do with Russians and the fact that she was being accused of such nonsense solidified her belief that mainstream media was “fake news.”
+She insisted that everyone in her group was friends or neighbors and that she had nothing to do with Russians.
+She felt that the fact that she was being accused of such nonsense solidified her belief that mainstream media was “fake news.”

 She may not have been a target of an engaging bot but was most likely a victim of a targeted ad.

 Unlike traditional advertisements that can only be consumed, Facebook ads are engaged with, shared, and oftentimes do not look like ads at all, but simply a post from a page.
 However, because it is an ad, the post will show up in people’s newsfeed whether or not they follow that page.
 Also, as people “like” or comment on the post, that post then shows up in the newsfeed of their friends.
 If the content resonates with opinions or biases that content is then shared, not just on the newsfeed but within groups throughout the web.
+This is how that woman ended up sharing Russian content.

-Russian operatives did not need to spend a lot of money to be effective, they just needed to promote divisive content and misinformation to targets that were already consuming similar types of information and then watch it spread like wildfire.
+Russian operatives did not need to spend a lot of money to be effective, they just needed to promote divisive content and misinformation to influential targets that were already consuming similar types of information and then watch it spread like wildfire.

 Why Propaganda Goes Viral